apple/servicetalk/README.md

 more data via a [PublisherSource.Subscription](servicetalk-concurrent/src/main/java/io/servicetalk/concurrent/PublisherSource.java#L116-L129).

-Users are generally not expected to `subscribe` to a `PublisherSource`, or event deal directly with a `PublisherSource`.
+Users are generally not expected to `subscribe` to a `PublisherSource`, or even deal directly with a `PublisherSource`.
 Instead most users are expected to use the [Publisher](servicetalk-concurrent-api/src/main/java/io/servicetalk/concurrent/api/Publisher.java) API which provides many operators to define asynchronous and streaming control flow.